paddelcourt/nano-qwen3/README.md

 # Nano-Qwen3

 A minimal Qwen3 transformer implementation for learning.
-Train your own language model in under an hour!
+Train your own language model based on Tiny Story!

 ## Quick Start